Rules Must Have Context for Your Autistic Loved One to Understand and Follow Them

 When it comes to social rules, I need an emotional connection to why something is considered socially wrong to understand it and remember to stop doing it.

 Most likely, this is the case with your autistic loved one, as well.
 “You have to thank Grandma for making you dinner because it’s polite” is usually not enough information for us logical, blunt, rigid thinkers.
-I’m sorry, but when I was a child, if Grandma’s meatloaf tasted like the business end of a dead whale, I would have had no qualms about saying “Ew!” and shoving it away from me and all the way off the table in a hurry.
+I’m sorry, but when I was a child, if Grandma’s meatloaf tasted like the business end of a dead whale, I would have had no qualms about saying “Ew!” and shoving it away from me (probably too hard and accidentally all the way off the table) in a hurry.

 It had nothing to do with hating Grandma or her cooking (I’m just using this as an example), it would have been an automatic and visceral reaction to the incredibly unpleasant sensory experience that was the meatloaf.